ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

 and these are bound together in the DataBindingContext object.

-For age, because it is an int it is possible to make the widget show an error message when is contains a value that is not an int using ControlDeecorationSupport as shown.
+For age, because it is an int it is possible to make the widget show an error message when is contains a value that is not an int using ControlDecorationSupport as shown.

-If the UI is started then it possible to see the data-binding in action, by using the debugger it is possible to see that the setName method is called every time a change is made to the widget text, i.e. every time a letter is added or removed.
+If the UI is started then it is possible to see the data-binding in action, by using the debugger it is possible to see that the setName method is called every time a change is made to the widget text, i.e. every time a letter is added or removed.

 ## Validators